vmware/build-tools-for-vmware-aria/mkdocs/usage/products/vcfa/all-apps/index.md

 ### ID Handling

-You should not rely on IDs exported by Build Tools for VMware Aria.
-Where needed, Build Tools for VMware Aria removes such IDs or in some cases it fetches data from the remote server, modifies it in flight, and pushes to the server (in case an import is needed).
+You should not rely on IDs exported by {{ general.bta_name }}.
+Where needed, {{ general.bta_name }} removes such IDs or in some cases it fetches data from the remote server, modifies it in flight, and pushes it to the server (in case an import is needed).

 ### Single Project And Single Organization